pranavkolii/Autonomous-Navigation-of-a-Multi-Trailer-SUV-System/readme.md

 8. Converting URDF to FBX file - `Pranav`

+9. Setting up logic and physics of the suv in the Unreal Editor- `Pranav`

-9. Simulating in Falcon Sim - `Pranav, Akshun and Aakash`
+10. Simulating in Falcon Sim - `Pranav, Akshun and Aakash`

 ## Team members